Sacred Flesh is a 2000 UK by Nigel Wingrove. Starring Sally Tremaine, Moyna Cope and Simon Hill.

 This sleazy tale of high school revenge with Linda Blair is a must for bad film fans everywhere.

-the streets of LA with her equally tough friends.
+peach brandy on the streets of LA with her equally tough friends.
 One night, they make the mistake of puttering with a gang called the Scars, and before you know it, the Scars have raped and beaten Brenda's deaf, mute sister.
-Once Brenda learns the truth of what
+Once Brenda learns the truth